LLNL/axom/src/components/sidre/docs/sphinx/core_concepts.rst

 ------

 The Group class provides a tree structure.
 Each Group has a name, a parent Group (except for the root), zero or more child Groups, and zero or more child Views.
-A Group is analogous to a hierarchical filesystem directory.
-Sidre is not as general as most filesystems, though, because a Group can only have one parent Group: there are no links, as provided by some filesystems or the HDF5 data model.

 Through a parent Group, child Groups and Views can be created, retrieved by name or path, or iterated over.
 A program can also query a parent Group about how many